Alazka2k/Short-Video-Creator-Simplified/Readme.md

 ### Current Testing Status:

 1. LLM Service: Successfully tested with the new microservices architecture.
-2. Voice Generation Service: Not yet tested with the new structure.
+2. Voice Generation Service: Successfully tested and integrated with the new structure.
-3. Image Generation Service: Not yet tested with the new structure.
+3. Image Generation Service: Successfully tested and integrated with the new structure.
-4. Music Generation Service: Not yet tested with the new structure.
+4. Music Generation Service: Successfully tested and integrated with the new structure.
 5. Video Generation Service: Not yet tested with the new structure.
 6. Integration Test: Not yet updated or tested with the new structure.

-The successful testing of the LLM service marks a significant milestone in the refactoring process.
-It validates the new directory structure and the modular approach we've taken.
-As we progress, we'll need to update and test each service individually, ensuring they work within the new architecture before moving on to integration testing.
+The successful testing and integration of the LLM, Voice Generation, Image Generation, and Music Generation services mark significant milestones in the refactoring process.
+These achievements validate the new directory structure and the modular approach we've taken.
+As we progress, we'll need to update and test the remaining Video Generation service, ensuring it works within the new architecture before moving on to integration testing.

 ## Source Code Export